rasg-affiliates/simpleDS/README.md

 [![Build Status](https://travis-ci.org/mkolopanis/simpleDS.svg?branch=master)](https://travis-ci.org/mkolopanis/simpleDS)
 [![Coverage Status](https://coveralls.io/repos/github/mkolopanis/simpleDS/badge.svg?branch=master)](https://coveralls.io/github/mkolopanis/simpleDS?branch=master)

+SimpleDS is currently in a working *BETA* state.
+All code will execute and tests pass, however there are still a number of bugs to fix and enhancements to make.

 `simpleDS` is a python package used to calculate the Delay Power Spectrum of interferometric radio data.
 It performs the Fourier Transform of